-If you’ve been diagnosed with fibroids, you’re likely concerned about related pregnancy complications, and evidence suggests that you may have reason to be.
+If you’ve been diagnosed with fibroids, you’re likely concerned about pregnancy-related complications, and evidence suggests that you may have reason to be.
 Uterine fibroids are noncancerous tumors that commonly develop in the uterus during the childbearing years, with up to 80% of women affected by age 50.
 Common symptoms include heavy periods, pelvic pain or pressure, low energy, pain during sex, and frequent urination.
 At times, fibroid symptoms can be debilitating.

-Fibroid and the First Trimester
+Fibroids in Pregnancy in the First Trimester